 Wellbeing is all about our holistic health, including the physical and emotional.
 When we have good levels of wellbeing we feel that life is in balance and that we can generally cope well.
 We feel motivated and engaged, we’re resilient and able to deal effectively with daily troubles, as well as ’bounce back’ from life’s challenges.

-As school staff juggle a multitude of different tasks and demands, it is important that everyone is given the right emotional and practical support so that they can, in turn, support their pupils.
+As education staff juggle a multitude of different tasks and demands, it is important that everyone is given the right emotional and practical support so that they can, in turn, support their pupils.

 Changing a school’s culture may take time, but it is possible.
 Even in the most supportive school environments, there still may be changes that can be made to improve things.

-Schools can support staff wellbeing in a number of ways.
+Schools and settings can support staff wellbeing in a number of ways.

 Strategy and policies